COSI116A-Brandeis-Infovis/assignment3-distributions/README.md

 ## Running the notebook

-Development for part 1 of this assignment is done inside of a [Jupyter Notebook](https://jupyter.org/), a common tool for iterative data science work.
+Development for this assignment is done inside of a [Jupyter Notebook](https://jupyter.org/), a common tool for iterative data science work.
 There are several ways that you can run this notebook and develop your homework.
 Notebooks like this are composed of a sequence of "cells", with each cell containing some snippets of code or some descriptive, README-like text.
 When you run a cell in your notebook, it saves the result of that cell in memory.
 To run a cell, you can either click the little "play" button on the top right corner of a cell, or you can use Shift+Enter to run the current cell.

 Note that these python cells run against a python server, different than the web server we have been using in class.
 There are two methods you can use to run your notebook server.